-The lon of e to the four

-Times the square root of ten twenty-four

-Adding six dozen please

-Minus eight twenty-three's

-Is sixteen, case is closed, shut the door.
+The lon of e to the four Times the square root of ten twenty-four Adding six dozen please Minus eight twenty-three's Is sixteen, case is closed, shut the door.

-This one is by Chris Cole, a student in the 2002-2003 edition of MATH 110 (now MATH 1100Y/1101Y).
+Chris Cole, a MATH 110Y student in 2002-2003.